mixel-music/mixel-music/README.md

 Tamaya is a fast, lightweight self-hosted music streaming platform that supports various audio formats with simple interface.

-I have little experience doing backend development with Python, And this is my first time using JavaScript and Vue.js.
-Since this project is part of my learning process, there may be many areas that need improvement. so Feedback is welcome!
+Since this project is part of my learning process, there may be many areas that need improvement.
+I have little experience doing backend development with Python, also this is my first time using JavaScript and Vue.js.

+Feedback is always welcome!

 ## Demo